 After my mid-morning break, I find that it’s usually after 1 pm before I get hungry again and the kitchen starts to call.
 Within the hour, I’m in the house making lunch and tidying the kitchen as I go.
 It can be easy to get distracted by the state of your house when you work from home, but I find that I can ignore almost anything if the kitchen is clean and tidy, the dishes are stacked in the dishwasher, and I know what is happening for dinner.

 Moving forward, I would like to incorporate a walk or a swim either before or after lunch.
 Exercise is something that has been pushed aside a bit in the last year or so.
 And as someone who thrives on activity and moving my body, this doesn’t work for me.
-I have the space here to do it, so hold me to it, okay?
+But I have space here to do it, so hold me to it, okay?
 Ask me about my walk or swim next time we’re chatting.
 I can’t keep spending 12 hours a day slumped over a screen.
 Must improve.

 I have a thing for afternoon naps.
-Give me 45 minutes to myself to rest and recharge, and I’ll take it.
+Give me 45 minutes to rest and recharge, and I’ll take it.
 Some days that is exactly what I’ll do.
 Other days I sleep for hours, and some I don’t sleep at all.
 I’m learning to go with it and do what I need to do.
 Getting back into the office in the afternoon refreshed, that’s my go-to plan; lunch, nap, crush all the things.

 We work with a lot of businesses that are heavily involved in email marketing, most with bi-weekly marketing emails (EDMs) as a minimum.
 That means afternoons are usually spent checking EDMs, checking sales figures and tweaking content plans and advertising as required.
 Some days this alone can take all afternoon and into the evening.
 Other days, it leaves time in my work from home daily routine to either get back to my list or deep dive into my emails or reporting.